mharen/mharen.github.io/_posts/2009/2009-07-30-charlottes-birth-story-and-why-we-chose.md

 One last thing (since this is already really long!) ~ looking back, as much research as I did about birth since Maya was born, and as convinced as I was that birth works if we just let it, I didn't truly in my heart believe that my body would do what it needed to do all on its own.
 Until I had this experience, I didn't realize how much my first birth had taken away from me.
 It makes me sad for women who choose to put their birth into someone else's hands.
 There is a time and a place for interventions, and I'm glad that I wasn't one of the women who truly needs them and thankful that we have doctors and hospitals available for those that do.
 But, after experiencing a truly natural, intervention-free birth, I can't imagine doing it any other way.

+***

-<span style="font-size: 85%;">*I've not heard of ONE baby who died because he or she was born at home...not one.
+[^1]: I've not heard of ONE baby who died because he or she was born at home...not one.
 Let alone "all those babies".
 And I find it highly unlikely that the majority of people using that argument have, either.
 Yes, babies die at home.
 Babies die in the hospital, too.
-Studies show that outcomes for low risk moms and babies are the same or better at home as in the hospital.</span>
+Studies show that outcomes for low risk moms and babies are the same or better at home as in the hospital.